Commercetools raises $145M from Insight for Shopify-style e-commerce APIs for large enterprises – TechCrunch

 Hoerig said that commercetools had raised only around $30 million in outside funding when it was a startup ahead of getting acquired.

-Although e-commerce has grown over the last couple of years with slightly less momentum than in previous years given wider economic uncertainty, it continues to expand, and in that growth, we’ve seen a swing back to individual retail brands looking for ways of connecting more directly with customers outside of the third-party marketplaces (like Amazon) that have come to dominate how people spending money online.
+Although e-commerce has grown over the last couple of years with slightly less momentum than in previous years, given wider economic uncertainty, it continues to expand, and in that growth, we’ve seen a swing back to individual retail brands looking for ways of connecting more directly with customers outside of the third-party marketplaces (like Amazon) that have come to dominate how people are spending money online.

 That is giving a boost to those providing essentially non-tech businesses the tools to build e-commerce activity by offering “headless” tools that are attached to front-end systems designed by others.